 The www part is, in fact, the hostname, whereas in the second example the hostname is missing, which is quite acceptable.

-By the way, the search engines don’t make any distinction between the domain parts, that’s why these two are seen as completely separate domains, even if these domains would point to the same website.
+Anyway, the search engines and the name resolution services (DNS) don’t make any distinction between the purpose of the domain parts, so these two are seen as completely separate domains, even if they would point to the same website.

 Each domain normally refers to a specific site on the web and the search engines acknowledge each domain as a separate website.

 While many domains have several web pages, each extra page is still considered the same site (for instance, yoursite.com/baseball).
-While this is an easy way to add extra pages to your website, for most web developers that would like to start web pages on new niches, they usually will purchase a new domain name to create each new niche.
+While this is an easy way to add extra pages to your website, for most web developers that would like to start web pages on new niches, they usually will purchase a new domain name to be assigned to each new niche.

 Subdomains make the whole process of adding new niches to a domain easy, affordable and with lots of added value.
 A subdomain is considered to be a separate domain and entity from the domain that it extends from.
 This means that all search engines (including Google) see the subdomain as a unique domain.